Michael-30-creator/Titan_space_odyssey/README.md

-README
-Simulation of a probe launch from Earth to Titan and landing on the surface - Group 15
+Simulation of a probe launch from Earth to Titan and landing on the surface
 Requirements: Java installed on computer that is used

-This repo is split into:
-- PhysicsEngine
-- SolarSystem
-- Test
-- seperate png files for the images
-- README

 In order to run the simulation: